sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-airnavradar.md

 * We're creating a container called `rbfeeder`, from the image `ghcr.io/sdr-enthusiasts/docker-airnavradar:latest`.
 * We're passing several environment variables to the container:
   * `BEASTHOST=ultrafeeder` to inform the feeder to get its ADSB data from the container `ultrafeeder` over our private `adsbnet` network.
+  * `MLATRESULTS` variables to push MLAT results back to ultrafeeder.
   * `LAT` will use the `FEEDER_LAT` variable from your `.env` file.
   * `LONG` will use the `FEEDER_LONG` variable from your `.env` file.
   * `ALT` will use the `FEEDER_ALT_M` variable from your `.env` file.